BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

 To overcome this, the module for real-time visualization will have two ways of using it:

 1. By subclassing and defining methods for creating and updating artists, and
-2. By providing a subset of functions for creating line plots, bar plots and other common plots.
+2. By providing a set of functions for creating line plots, bar plots and other common plots.

 #### Subclassing approach